2ByteCode/my-country-states-for-woocommerce/README.md

 *   Seamless integration: Easy setup with no coding required.
 No admin settings as well.
 Just install, activate, and enjoy.
 *   Works out of the box: A hassle-free enhancement to your WooCommerce store.

-Upgrade your WooCommerce store today with 'My Country States For WooCommerce.'
+Upgrade your WooCommerce store today with **My Country States For WooCommerce**.
 Elevate the user experience, increase operational efficiency, and drive customer satisfaction to new heights.
 Your global customers deserve nothing less.

 ## Installation